acemod/ACE3/docs/wiki/framework/fortify-framework.md

 ### 1.2 Adding custom presets

-There are three ways of adding custom presets to your mission, either via code, through desciption.ext or through config.
+There are three ways of adding custom presets to your mission, either via code, through description.ext or through config.

 To add a preset via code you use the function `call ace_fortify_fnc_registerObjects`.
 Also enables Fortify.